 How You’ll Make a Difference

-- Assists in development activities related to training curriculum, lesson plans, and handouts for the program
+- Participates in developmental activities for curriculum, lesson plans, and handouts for the program

 What You Bring

-University degree or post-secondary training in social services , human resources or other related fields, supplemented by a minimum of three (3) years recent, related experience in talent acquisition/recruiting, and/or employment counselling and/or adult training OR a combination of education, training, and experience acceptable to the employer.
+Certificate or diploma in vocational or career counseling/coaching, supplemented by a minimum of 6 months’ employment counselling experience including facilitating workshops and small groups OR an equivalent combination of education, training, and experience acceptable to the employer.